huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_peering_connection_accepter.md

 Provides a resource to manage the accepter's side of a VPC Peering Connection.
 This is an alternative to `huaweicloud_vpc_peering_connection_accepter_v2`

-When a cross-tenant (requester's tenant differs from the accepter's tenant) VPC Peering Connection is created, a VPC Peering Connection resource is automatically created in the accepter's account.
-The requester can use the `huaweicloud_vpc_peering_connection` resource to manage its side of the connection and the accepter can use the `huaweicloud_vpc_peering_connection_accepter` resource to "adopt" its side of the connection into management.
+-> **NOTE:** When a cross-tenant (requester's tenant differs from the accepter's tenant) VPC Peering Connection is created, a VPC Peering Connection resource is automatically created in the accepter's account.
+  The requester can use the `huaweicloud_vpc_peering_connection` resource to manage its side of the connection and the accepter can use the `huaweicloud_vpc_peering_connection_accepter` resource to accept its side of the connection into management.

 ## Example Usage